-The Plastic Pollution Treaty's scope, as articulated by United Nations Environment Assembly (UNEA) resolution 5/14, includes the circular economy and elements of the plastic life-cycle as vital elements for addressing plastic pollution and production.
-To address these issues, the Plastic Pollution Treaty should consider the value of explicit and implicit inclusion of circular economy provisions so as to address the potential for technological growth and change.
-The plastic life-cycle should be understood as multi-phased, with each phase requiring inclusion in the Plastic Pollution Treaty as well as the national action plans and other potential oversight and compliance mechanisms.
-It is critical that the Plastic Pollution Treaty include methods for national oversight of efforts to address plastic pollution throughout all phases of the plastic life-cycle.
+The Plastic Pollution Treaty's scope, as articulated by United Nations Environment Assembly (UNEA) resolution 5/14, includes the circular economy and all aspects of the plastic life-cycle as vital elements for addressing plastic pollution and production.
+The fundamental connections between the circular economy, plastic life-cycle and global efforts to address plastic pollution were affirmed by States and stakeholders throughout the INC-1 and INC-2 discussions.
+To address these issues, the International Legally Binding Instrument (ILBI) negotiations should consider the value of explicit and implicit inclusion of circular economy provisions so as to address the potential for technological growth and change while remedying existing gaps in the plastics life-cycle.
+The plastic life-cycle should be understood as multi-phased, with each phase requiring inclusion in the ILBI as well as the national action plans, national reporting and related requirements, and other potential oversight of efforts to address plastic pollution throughout all phases of the plastic life-cycle and ensure space for public-private engagement on these issues.